 - Decarb your cannabis to activate the THC & CBD.
-If you skip this step, your cannabutter will be weak and have inactive cannabinoids.
+Put it in the oven at 240°F (115°C) for 40 minutes or check out our guide on how to decarb cannabis for more information.
+If you skip this step, your cannabutter will be weak and may contain inactive cannabinoids.

 - Bring some water to a boil in a saucepan.
 Aim for about 2-3 inches of water from the bottom of the pan.
 You can just estimate the amount based on the size of your pan, but make sure your cannabis has at least 1.5 inches of water to float on so it doesn't burn.

 - Once the water is boiling, put the butter into the saucepan and let it melt to a liquid.
 When the butter has completely melted, add your decarboxylated cannabis to the saucepan.